code4it-dev/c4it-hugo/content/article/2020/039-what-hiking-can-teach/index.md

   - MISC
   - Programming
 toc: true
 summary: During this holiday I hiked for the first time.
-I found some lessons that hiking can teach junior devs
+I found some lessons that hiking can teach to junior devs.
+keywords:
+  - career
+  - opinion
 images:
   - /blog/what-hiking-can-teach/featuredImage.png
 ---